Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Estimates of the harmonic sum

 where we applied Theorem~\ref{thm:meta:cwp} and \cite[Lemma~3.1]{SS19} to obtain the second inequality.
-We note that we cannot directly apply \cite[Lemma~3.1]{SS19} in the first line, as the sets $\cS_{k,N}$ form the metastable partition of the \emph{CWP model}, not the \emph{DCWP} model, hence the need of the second and third line.
+Note that \cite[Lemma~3.1]{SS19} cannot be applied directly in the first line because the sets $\{\mathcal{S}_{i,N} i \in \mathcal{I}_{\beta}\}$ form a metastable partition for the \emph{CWP model}, not the \emph{DCWP} model; this necessitates the estimates in the second and third lines.